rkuma183/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

 0. Plug in the SD card.

+   WARNING: You need to plug the micro SD chip into a full-size SD chip adapter, which goes into the Mac's SD card slot.
+   You may also use an adapter for USB, which may need to be plugged into a USB port rather than on a USB hub (even a powered one).

 0. Open a Finder window.
    Scroll down the left panel to see it appear among the Device section.